SMotaal/experimental/modules/documents/Dynamic Bindings.md

 This closed-up design often demands implementation-level adjustments in order to provide any necessary interoperability layers between ESM and preexisting module systems that have historical significance.

-<blockquote>**Important Note**: While this proposal presents the complete syntaxes for first-class support of bindings, the more fundamental aspect of this work is to work towards it without any stipulations on what a reasonable level of first-class support would look actually be aside from ensuring that support where necessary for interoperability in a well-controlled manner becomes possible.</blockquote>
+<blockquote>**Important Note**: While this proposal presents the complete syntaxes for first-class support of bindings, the more fundamental aspect of this work is to work towards it without stipulations on what a reasonable level of first-class support needs to be for interoperability in a well-controlled manner.</blockquote>

 </section>